National Commission for Culture and the Arts: Activities

+During Indigenous Peoples Month, the NCCA annually conducts the Dayaw festival.
+The festival brings together representatives of Indigenous communities from across the Philippines to celebrate and showcase their cultures, traditions and languages, while also promoting awareness of the rights and challenges faced by Indigenous peoples in the Philippines.

 Logo

 The NCCA logo is the Alab ng Haraya (The Flame of Imagination), which symbolizes the spring of Filipino art and culture.
 It is composed of two basic elements – the fire and the censer.
 The fire is a stylized character "ka" of the Philippine indigenous script Baybayin, that stands for kadakilaan or greatness.
 The fire represents the highest level of imagination and emanates from a three-tiered censer.
 The three tiers stand for organization, economic support, and an orientation rooted on a thorough grasp of tradition and history, which the NCCA provides.
 It is done in gold to symbolize the immense wealth of Philippine culture.

 Agung

-The agung is a knobbed, deep-rimmed metal gong prominently used by Mindanao ethnic groups in the Philippines a nd used in various communal rituals.
+The agung is a knobbed, deep-rimmed metal gong prominently used by Mindanao ethnic groups in the Philippines and used in various communal rituals.
 Suspended in the air from a frame by rope or metal chains, the musical instrument which traces its roots in Indonesia is also employed by some indigenous groups as a means to announce community events, and as an indicator of the passage of time.

 Agung, the official newsletter of the NCCA is published on a quarterly basis.